EdwinReyes009/EdwinReyes009/README.md

+About of me
 - 👋 Hi, I’m @EdwinReyes009
 - 👀 I’m interested in programation
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I have a variety of knowledge in different programming technologies
-- 💞️ I’m looking to collaborate on projects of my school
+- 💞️ I’m looking to collaborate on projects of my software team
 - 📫 How to reach me Edwin Reyes

 <!---